Tatsuya Kitani: After major debut

 On August 26, 2020, he made his major debut.
 By December he announced that he would release a single for four consecutive months.
 The singles were "Shiromuku", "Cinnamon", "Tousougeki" and "Ghost".

 In 2021, the opening theme for the Fuji Television Idaten-tatsu's OP was released on the first day of the airing and Tite Kubo's manga Bleach original art exhibition "Bleach Ex."
 Theme song "Rapport", Image song "Thanatophobia" In the same year June 12, under the name of Hello Tanita-san, he released an album "In the margin" containing past works as Vocaloid P.

 After entering 2022, the tie-up continued, and the Fuji TV serial drama Gossip theme song "Tsumetai Uzu", "Planets".
 At the same time Asahi Super Dry x The First Take collaboration project tie-up song "chiharu feat. n-buna" from Yorushika was released.
 On May 25, he released his second major album "BIPOLAR".
 After that he made a collaboration with Harumaki Gohan in a song called "Moonlight".
 On November 23 he released a new EP "Scar" featuring Bleach tie-up songs as "Scar", "Thanatophobia" and "Rapport".
 On July 7, 2023, he released the lead track "Ao No Sumika" of his EP "Where Our Blue Is", which served as the opening theme song for the first 5 episodes in the second season of the anime Jujutsu Kaisen.

+In February 2026, Kitani released "Kasuka na Hana", a collaboration with metal band Babymetal, as the opening theme song for the second season of the anime Hell's Paradise.

+Kitani is scheduled to release his two studio albums, Dekai and Pure, simultaneously on November 4, 2026.